Readers credit her articles for calling attention to dogs in need and helping to save lives.

 One of Mary’s most treasured moments was meeting legendary conservationist and scientist Jane Goodall.

 Watchdog Mary was also a state-licensed detective and conducted criminal and insurance fraud investigations after graduating from Marquette University in Milwaukee, Wisconsin.
-Marquette Magazine (page 34) featured some of Mary's accomplishments
+Marquette Magazine (page 34) featured some of Mary's accomplishments.

-In her 20’s, Mary started volunteering with rescue organizations, something she continues to do today.
-It’s often one of the toughest, yet most worthwhile volunteer gigs you can have!
+In her 20s, Mary started volunteering with rescue organizations, something she continues to do today.
+It’s often one of the toughest yet most worthwhile volunteer gigs you can have!

 Follow Watchdog Mary on social media: Twitter, Instagram, and Facebook.